molloeduardo/creativa-popup/README.md

 ```
 popup('Title', 'Text', 'icon', 'image', { openAnimation: 'card-left', closeAnimation: 'card-right' }
 ```
 ... or you can create your own animation inside your CSS file.
-Just give a name to the animation an then add *-popup-animation-open* or *-popup-animation-close* at the end of the class name.
-You need to add the **ct-** prefix too.
-For example, if my animation is called **dragon** I'll create the CSS animations with these names: **ct-dragon-popup-animation-open** and **ct-dragon-popup-animation-close** and inside the popup function I'll set the **dragon** string.
+Just give a name to the animation an then add *-ct-popup-animation-open* or *-ct-popup-animation-close* at the end of the class name.
+For example, if my animation is called **dragon** I'll create the CSS animations with these names: **dragon-ct-popup-animation-open** and **dragon-ct-popup-animation-close** and inside the popup function I'll set the **dragon** string.
 - **Custom size:** you can use different width and height for the popup.
 ```
 popup('Title', 'Text', 'icon', 'image', { width: '300px', height: '400px' }